Go to main content

 Protect Your Identity

 Protecting you from fraud is our top priority!
 Health Advantage Credit Union is committed to ensuring the safety and security of your information!
 Never disclose any personal identifying information if requested from an unsolicited email, text message or phone call that may seem like it’s been sent from or calling you from Health Advantage Credit Union.
 They may seem reasonable to answer, but Health Advantage Credit Union never requests information in this manner.
-This is considered “phishing”.
-Please contact Health Advantage Credit Union about any such solicitation immediately or simply delete.
-For more information, read our Privacy Policy.
-This includes:

 Exception: We have 24x7 monitoring systems for our credit and debit cards.
 You may receive a phone call from these monitoring systems to verify that you performed a transaction that they consider suspicious or unusual for you.
 However, when they do contact you they will never ask you for any personal identifying information.